 Why is the Cultural Center named F.J.
 Harquail Cultural Centre?

-Did any Caymanian contribute to the building of the Cultural Centre?
+Did anyone else make a major contribution to the development of the Cultural Centre?

-The late of Lawrence Thompson, a Caymanian businessman, donated land which enables access from Lawrence Thompson Boulevard to the site donated by Mrs. Harquail .
+Many local residents supported the realisation of The Centre.
+In particular, the late Lawrence Thompson, a Caymanian businessman, donated land which enables access from Lawrence Thompson Boulevard to the site donated by Mrs. Harquail.